Glossary

 Self insured

-A benefit plan offered by a company in which the employer pays for the member's health care claims and sets the plan benefits.
+A benefit plan offered by a company in which the employer pays for the member's healthcare claims and sets the plan benefits.

 Skilled nursing facility

-A facility that primarily provides inpatient skilled nursing care and related services to patients who require medical, nursing or rehabilitative services but does not provide the level of care or treatment available in a hospital.
+A Medicare-approved facility that primarily provides inpatient skilled nursing care and related services to patients who require medical, nursing or rehabilitative services but does not provide the level of care or treatment available in a hospital.

 Specialist